sergiofenoll/docker-virtuoso/README.md

 The Virtuoso is built from a specific commit SHA in https://github.com/openlink/virtuoso-opensource.

-The Docker image tags include the Virtuoso version installed in the container.
-The following [versions are currently available](https://hub.docker.com/r/tenforce/virtuoso/tags/):
+The Docker image tags reflects the Virtuoso version installed in the container.
+The following [versions are currently available](https://hub.docker.com/r/rendpencil/virtuoso/tags/):
-- 1.3.2-virtuoso7.2.5 (or virtuoso7.2.5 for latest)
+- 7.2.5
-- 1.3.2-virtuoso7.2.4 (or virtuoso7.2.4 for latest)
+- 7.2.4
-- 1.3.2-virtuoso7.2.2 (or virtuoso7.2.2 for latest)
+- 7.2.2
-- 1.3.2-virtuoso7.2.1 (or virtuoso7.2.1 for latest)
+- 7.2.1
-- 1.3.2-virtuoso7.2.0 (or virtuoso7.2.0 for latest)
+- 7.2.0

 ## Running your Virtuoso
     docker run --name my-virtuoso \